UCL/research-computing-with-cpp/07performance/sec02Memory.md

 ![image](img/CacheTranspose5.png)

-6. When we try to read the next element, we once again have a cache miss, but now in order to add it into the cache we must replace an earlier entry in the cache.
+6. When we try to read the next element, we once again have a cache miss, but now in order to add it into the cache we must replace an earlier entry.

 ![image](img/CacheTranspose6.png)

-7. Eventually we will have read through the entire first column and start on the second column, to read `A[0][1]`.
-This was added into our cache in step 2, but if the matrix is sufficiently large (or if there are clashed because of the cache-mapping strategy) then by the time we return to read this value it will have been overwritten in the cache, result in yet another cache miss!
+7. Eventually we will have read through the entire first column, and will start on the second column to read `A[0][1]`.
+This was added into our cache in step 2, but if the matrix is sufficiently large (or if there are clashes because of the cache-mapping strategy) then by the time we return to read this value it will have been overwritten in the cache, resulting in yet another cache miss!

 ![image](img/CacheTranspose7.png)